flyingmachine/brave-clojure-web/content/3-basic-emacs.md

 Emacs opens the file in a new buffer, and the buffer's name is the same as the filename.

-Let's go to line 11 and uncomment these lines by removing the
+Let's go to line 11 and uncomment it by removing the semi-colons.
+It will look like this:
-semi-colons:

 ```cl
 (setq initial-frame-alist '((top .
 0) (left .
 0) (width .
 187) (height .
 77)))